MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_02_Create a virtual network infrastructure.md

 > **Results**: You have created a created a virtual network infrastructure and filtered network traffic with a network security group using the Azure portal.

-> **Note**: Please do not remove the resources from this lab, as they are necessary for the following exercises: Exercise 03b - Enabling Just-in-Time Access on VMs, Exercise 05a - Configuring Key Vault Firewall and Virtual Networks, and Exercise 05b - Configuring Azure Key Vault Recovery Management with Soft Delete and Purge Protection.
+> **Note**: Please do not remove the resources from this lab, as they are necessary for the following exercises: Exercise 05 - Enabling Just-in-Time Access on VMs, Exercise 06a - Configuring Key Vault Firewall and Virtual Networks.